meguna/mff/README.md

 ## June 20 - 23

-* partial fix for bug where first ingredient of all of but the first ingGroups were being tied logically (changing one also changes the other) in NewRecipeForm.
-Fixed a lot of state/props that hadn't been properly reassigned after the modularization of RecipeForm - making sure props were only being used to initialize component-managed state, making sure component state was being maintained, etc. The fixes didn't solve the huge bug, but they definitely were necessarily fixes that would have caused other problems down the line
+* spent three whole days trying to fix this ridiculous bug where first ingredient of all of but the first ingGroups were being tied logically (changing one also changes the other) in NewRecipeForm.
+Fixed a lot of state/props that hadn't been properly reassigned after the modularization of RecipeForm - making sure props were only being used to initialize component-managed state, making sure component state was being maintained, etc. The fixes didn't solve the huge bug, but they definitely were necessarily fixes that would have caused other problems down the line.
 * looked into adding testing suites to the project.

 #### Lessons
 * Good practice: Don't set state using props unless you're only initializing state using props.
+* The huge bugs were caused by trying to reform an already fully functional NewRecipeForm into a base form component, RecipeForm, and change the NewRecipeForm into a parent component that gives props to RecipeForm.
+This was so that I could reuse the form component for EditRecipeForm, since a lot of the functionality - particularly, state management within IngGroups and IngFields etc - would stay the same.
+But the reorganization/refactoring process caused a lot of little errors and a lot of big errors.
+Obviously as abstraction was increased the data structures became a lot more complex, which would have been true regardless of whether I started with the structure or reorganized it the way I did.
+So the added reorganization process just introduced a lot more problems to an already complex issue.
+  Looking forward, more thorough planning and sketching out could have helped avoid this issue.

 ## June 24